discordeno/discordeno/src/ws/README.md

   intents: ["GUILDS", "GUILD_MESSAGES"],
   /** The max amount of shards used for identifying.
 This can be useful for zero-downtime updates or resharding. */
   maxShards: 885,
-  /** The first shard ID for this group of shards. */
+  /** The first shard Id for this group of shards. */
-  firstShardID: 100,
+  firstShardId: 100,
-  /** The last shard ID for this group.
+  /** The last shard Id for this group.
 If none is provided, it will default to loading all shards. */
-  lastShardID: 124,
+  lastShardId: 124,
   /** The url to forward all payloads to. */
   url: "http://urlToYourServerHere",
   /** The amount of shards per cluster.
 By default this is 25.
 Use this to spread the load from shards to different CPU cores. */